seancheung/confige/README.md

 process.env.CONFIG_FILE=/path/to/src/config.json
 ```

-If you specified a single file, the config object will be the file itself rather than an nested object with the filename as its key(like folder reading does).
+If you specified a single file, the config object will be the file itself rather than a nested object with the filename as its key(like folder reading does).

 *src/config.json*
 ```json